 1 Ensure that the landing area is clear of people and obstacles.
+Line to the sea LINESO

 When operating the hoist, make sure there are no people situated underneath or nearby the load.
 Operating the hoist when people are underneath or near the load could cause death or serious injury to those situated underneath or near the load.